GaborMatyas/senior-web-developer-knowledge-base-obsidian-/Code theory/Algorithms and Data Structures/Data Structures/Stack.md

 ## Implementation
 There are multiple ways of course, it could be used an [[Array]] or a [[Singly linked list]] as well.
-Push and pop function is the better options with an array, because they are O(1) operations.
+Push and pop function is the better options than shift and unshift with an array, because they are O(1) operations.
 ```js
 // singly linked list implementation
 class Node {